 Combining collage with acrylic paint inspires me to create vivid, mixed-media portraits of people, birds, and animals.
-I have always been fascinated by the endless variety of subject matter that humanity provides and I thrive on the challenge of capturing what I see as important or intriguing about a person.
+I have always been fascinated by the endless variety of subject matter that humanity provides and I thrive on the challenge of capturing what intrigues me about a subject.

-Certain aspects of my creative process are unpredictable, which keeps me engaged and results in artworks that are lively.
+Certain aspects of my creative process are unpredictable, which keeps me engaged and results in artworks that are fresh and lively.
 I approach each painting as an experiment.
 For example, what happens if I cover my canvas with collage and paint the image on top?
 If I paint an area purple, how will that affect the other colours used in the painting?
-Will nontraditional mark-making be too distracting?
+Will nontraditional mark-making be an asset or too distracting?

 This is where layering serves me well.
 Some of the text on the underlying collage is left showing through the painted image.
-The purple area might not work at all, but after applying layers of collage and other colours of paint, bits of purple flicker through the other layers.
-Using a plastic fork, lego, or a comb to apply paint creates shapes and patterns.
-The resulting effects are very appealing.
-Layering with mixed media adds depth, texture, and visual interest unifying the entire portrait.
+The purple area might not work at all, but after applying layers of collage and other colours of paint, bits of purple flicker beautifully through the other layers.
+Using a plastic fork, lego, or a comb to apply paint creates a variety of fascinating shapes and patterns.
+The resulting effects layered with mixed media adds depth, texture, and visual interest unifying the entire portrait.